By Globalization PartnersOctober 2020

 Kathryn Barnes, Employment Counsel at Globalization Partners had a detailed conversation on “How to successfully hire and onboard teams virtually while expanding internationally” with Carolyn Betts Fleming CEO of Betts Recruiting; Andreas Glänzer, CCO of Adverity; Helen Farr, Employment Partner at Taylor Wessing; and Amrit Kang of London & Partners.

-They summarized five tips on how to successfully manage remote hiring and onboarding while expanding internationally.
+They summarized five tips on hiring, onboarding, and managing remote teams while expanding internationally.

 The traditional office setup to conduct in-person interviews has been replaced with videoconferencing software like Zoom and Microsoft Teams.
 Businesses should use this opportunity to conduct a few different interviews to get to know the candidate much better.
 Body language and facial expressions can help hiring managers connect better with candidates.
 Video interviews to virtually onboard new talent eliminate the need for travel and can help greatly reduce the overall screening duration.